2005 MTV Movie Awards

 The 2005 MTV Movie Awards was hosted by Jimmy Fallon.
+The ceremony aired on MTV on Saturday, June 4, 2005 from the Shrine Auditorium in Los Angeles, California.
 A special award, the Silver Bucket of Excellence, was presented to the 1985 film The Breakfast Club.
 Also, Tom Cruise was presented with the first-ever MTV Generation Award.
 Neither of these two special awards were voted upon by the public.

 The awards were also marked by Nine Inch Nails' decision to pull out because MTV refused to let them perform using as a backdrop an unaltered image of President George W. Bush.
 Frontman Trent Reznor commented, "apparently the image of our president is as offensive to MTV as it is to me".
 Foo Fighters replaced them.
 Anchorman and Mean Girls were the most nominated films, each receiving 4 nominations.